 II.E.6.
-The Permittee may the store used oil, oily water or spent antifreeze tank # D-1.
+The Permittee may store used oil or oily water in flexible storage tanks # DT-1 and TK-25.

 II.E.6.a.
-Tank #D-1 shall be properly labeled for the material being stored and the operating record will document the date that material was first stored and the date the material was removed from this tank.
+Tank #DT-1and TK-25 shall be properly labeled to identify the type of material being stored.
+DT-1 and TK-25 tank records will document any changes in the type of material being stored in this tank and the date of the change.

-II.E.6.b.
-The Permittee shall decontaminate tank # D-1 prior to using the tank for antifreeze storage.
-Prior to switching from antifreeze storage to used oil or oily water storage tank # D-1 shall be decontaminated.
-Tank cleaning records must be in the operating record.

 II.F.
 Specific Operations

-II.F.
-The Permittee shall document in the operating record the volume of storm water pumped from the secondary containment area into the facility’s storm water evaporation pond.

 II.F.1.
-The Permittee shall pump storm water contaminated with used oil (PCBs < 2 ppm) into tanks # DT-1, # OW-1, # OW-2, # OW-3 or # OW-4 for storage prior to disposal.
-The operating record shall have documentation of the volume of oily water shipped from the facility and the analytical data used to determine if the oily water was a hazardous or a non-hazardous waste prior to disposal.
+The Permittee shall verify, by visually inspection or sample analysis, that the storm water accumulated in the secondary containment area has not been contaminated with used oil prior to the transfer into the facility’s storm water evaporation pond.

 II.F.1.a.
-The Permittee shall properly dispose of any storm water that has been contaminated with PCBs ≥ 2 ppm in accordance with R315-15 of the Utah Administrative Code and this Permit.
+The Permittee shall document in the operating record the date, time, operator signature, and volume of oil-free storm water pumped from the secondary containment area into the facility’s storm water evaporation pond.
+The record shall specify how the operator determined the stormwater was oil-free in accordance with II.F.1.

+II.F.2.
+The Permittee shall only transfer accumulations of oily stormwater (PCBs < 2 ppm), into into facility tanks designated for oily water storage (Table II.E.).

 II.F.3.
-Incoming used oil with PCB concentrations < 2 ppm may be transferred into tanks # DT-1(if in use), # DT-5, #DT-6, #DT-17, # DT-18, # DT-19, # DT-20, # DT-22 or DT-23 or stored in the Container Storage Area in drums.
+Incoming bulk used oil with a PCB < 2 ppm, may be transferred into tanksDT-17 through DT-24 .
+Also, tanks DT-1, and # TK-25 when these storage tanks are designated for used oil storage

 II.F.4.
-Incoming used transformer oil with PCBs concentrations ≥ 2 ppm and < 50 ppm shall only be placed into tanks # DT-21 and # DT-24 or in drums in the PCB Container Storage Area.
+Containers (drums and totes) of used oil (<2 mg/kg PCB) and undrained used oil filters shall be stored in the Used Oil Container Storage Area (Attachment 1).

 II.F.4.a.
-The Permittee shall have containment system around both tank # DT-21 and tank # DT-24 to contain any contaminated storm water from flowing into the facility’s primary secondary containment system.

-II.F.4.b.
-The PCB Container Storage Area shall have adequate secondary containment to prevent used oil spills or any contaminated storm water from flowing into the facility’s primary secondary containment system.

-II.F.4.c.
-The Permittee shall have written procedures for the handling and disposal of any PCB contaminated storm water, used oil, or clean-up material.
+The used oil in containers may be transferred into the bulk storage tanks or shipped off site for recycling.

 II.F.5.
-Containers of used oil (<2 ppm PCB only) and undrained used oil filters shall be stored in the Used Oil Container Storage Area (Attachment 1).

-II.F.5.a.
-The used oil in containers may be transferred into the bulk storage tanks or shipped off site for recycling.

-II.F.6.
-The Permittee shall determine that the used oil in any incoming storage tank meets the specification requirements of R315-15-1.2 of the Utah Administrative Code prior to transfer into tank # RFO-26.
+The Permittee shall document that the used oil meets the specification requirements of R315-15-1.2 of the Utah Administrative Code prior to shipment from the facility to a used oil burner.

 II.G.
 Used Oil Training

-II.F.1.
+II.G.1.
 The Permittee shall train handlers of used oil in accordance with R315-15 of the Utah Administrative Code and the requirements of this Permit.
-New employees may not manage or process used oil without a trained employee present until used oil training is completed.
+New employees may not conduct used oil operations, including oil transfers, recordkeeping, and sampling without a trained employee present until the new employee’s used oil training is completed and documented.

-II.F.2.
+II.G.2.
 Employee training shall include documentation that the following topics were covered: identification of used oil, recordkeeping requirements and facility used oil procedures for handling, transporting, sampling and analysis, emergency response, spill reporting and personal safety.